TheTrollErrorsGuy65/LightDiscordClient/README.md

 ## Installing & running

 - Extract all files
-- Download latest version of PHP (version without use of PHP files soon): https://www.php.net/downloads.php
+- Download latest version of PHP (if you don't want to deal with PHP files go to `nophprequired` branch): https://www.php.net/downloads.php
 - Extract PHP files to the same folder where you downloaded this repo's files
 - Go to start.js, and change clientPath variable to domain where you plan to keep your self-hosted client (not required, you can also clear variable's contents)
 - Open the console (Command Prompt/Terminal) in the directory with repository